Bullet Points: Killing Osama bin Laden

 “[I]t is a common observation here that our cause is the cause of all mankind, and that we are fighting for their liberty in defending our own.” –Benjamin Franklin

 Osama bin Laden’s terrorist career was terminated with extreme prejudice on 2 May (apx Zulu+5) at his Abbottabad, Pakistan, compound.
-Though Barack Hussein Obama interrupted his golf game to claim credit for the mission (perhaps hoping the $25 million FBI reward would fund his 2012 campaign), reliable sources indicate the operation was actually carried out by one of the Navy’s four DEVGRU SMU Tier One SEAL teams, the Gold Squadron Jedis from Little Creek, Virginia, commanded by JSOC.
+Though Barack Obama interrupted his golf game to claim credit for the mission, despite the fact Joe Biden advised against the raid, reliable sources indicate the operation was actually carried out by one of the Navy’s four DEVGRU SMU Tier One SEAL teams, the Gold Squadron Jedis from Little Creek, Virginia, commanded by JSOC.

 From their operation base in Jalalabad, the SEALs arrived at “Palm Beach,” under cover of night and Navy radar scramblers, aboard Razor 1 and 2, Stealth Hawk helicopters piloted by 160th Special Operations Aviation Regimental operators (Fort Campbell).
 Two Chinooks followed on for support.
 Within two minutes of abseiling onto the roof above Osama’s sleeping quarters, 12 SEALs forced entry, determined Osama’s location, and killed him as he was reaching for his AK-47.

 According to our sources with SOCOM, the last thing that went through OBL’s mind before fading to black, were two high velocity 5.56mm rounds of justice from an M4, followed by an assurance round once he was down.
-The SEAL who fired this shots radioed the Commander, U.S. Special Operations, Adm.
+The SEAL who fired the shots, Rob O'Neill radioed the Commander, U.S. Special Operations, Adm.
 William McRaven, “For God and country, Geronimo, Geronimo, Geronimo.
 Geronimo, E.K.I.A.
 (Enemy Killed in Action).”

 Allahu Akbar,** not so much.